blendermf/XLShredLoader/README.md

 - (Optional) git to clone the repo.
 You can also just download the source as a zip.

 Follow the installation steps for installing the Mod Loader.

-Install [XLShredReplayEditor](https://github.com/DanielKIWI/SkaterXL-Modding/releases/tag/0.0.2)(for temporary compatibility fixes, will not be needed in the future).

 Clone the repo: